7 common CTET mistakes aspirants make, and what to do instead

 What goes wrong: The language papers test the pedagogy of language, not your fluency, and that pedagogy portion is very scoreable.
 Aspirants who ignore it lose easy marks to those who did not.

-Do instead: Prepare Language II alongside Language I from the start, giving its pedagogy portion, acquisition, teaching principles, reading, and assessment, real study time.
+Do instead: Prepare Language II alongside Language I from the start, giving its pedagogy portion (language acquisition, teaching principles, reading comprehension, and assessment) real study time.
 It is a small investment for a reliable return.

 4. Starting mock tests too late